Zere0/zere0.github.io/_posts/2025-10-06-university-web-audit.md

 ```

-Requesting the vulnerable `layout.php` file with `view=/var/www/html/draco/images/avatares/104.jpg` and `cmd=whoami` would execute the command `whoami` on the server and include its output in the response, demonstrating Remote Code Execution.
+Requesting the vulnerable `layout.php` file with `view=/var/www/html/draco/images/avatares/104.jpg` and `cmd=whoami` would execute the command `whoami` on the server and include its output in the response, demonstrating **Remote Code Execution**.

 ```mermaid